arabnewscms/yahooweather/README.md

  dd($weather);
  ```

- you can get more and tests whti yahoo console https://developer.yahoo.com/yql/console
+ you can get more and tests with yahoo console https://developer.yahoo.com/yql/console

  just that :)
  enjoy your time